ElizabethNkoana/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello A script that sets the mode of the file hello the same as olleh’s mode.
 A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users Regular files should not be changed.
-A script that creates a directory called my dir with permissions 751 in the working directory.
+A script that creates a directory called my dir with permissions 751 in the working directory A script that changes the group owner to school for the file hello